electerious/Lychee/docs/FAQ.md

 	memory_limit = 256M

 #### Which browsers are supported?
-Lychee supports the latest versions of Google Chrome, Apple Safari, Mozilla Firefox and Opera.
-Photos you share with others can be viewed from every browser.
+Lychee supports the latest versions of Google Chrome, Apple Safari, Mozilla Firefox, Opera and Microsoft Internet Explorer.
+Make sure you are always running the newest version.

 #### What is new?
 Take a look at the [Changelog](Changelog.md) to see what's new.